AvijitBag/MonteCarloMultiGPU/guided_MonteCarloMultiGPU_SYCLMigration/README.md

 | Area                   | Description
 |:---                    |:---
-| What you will learn    | How to begin migrating CUDA to SYCL
+| What you will learn    | Migrate and Map SYCL RNG philox4x32x10<1> equivalent of cuRAND API's
 | Time to complete       | 15 minutes
 | Category               | Code Optimization